Skip to main content

 In fact, said Jeanne Kane, a board member, the village has explored owning and operating its own shuttle service in the past, but the idea was scuttled when costs and liability ruled it out.
 Contracting with Circuit would cost the village approximately $60,000 for a pilot program to run from Memorial Day to Labor Day 38 hours per week.
 A full-time schedule of 66.5 hours per week would cost about $75,000 for the same time period.
 A ride on the Circuit car would be free and fully subsidized by the village.

-Mayor Gardella has proposed that the cars run through Mashashimuet Park for students participating in sports and needing a ride back to school.
+Mayor Gardella has proposed that the cars run to Mashashimuet Park for students participating in sports and needing a ride back to school.

-Once known as Hamptons Free Ride and founded by local residents Alex Esposito and James Mirras, the ride-sharing company subsidizes the costs of rides through advertising.
+Once known as Hamptons Free Ride and founded by two local residents, Alex Esposito and James Mirras, the ride-sharing company subsidizes the costs of rides through advertising.
 It still operates in East Hampton as an on-demand model.

 Villages